Find Trade Colleges

 $15,416 Average Tuition & Fees

 Southern Illinois University Carbondale did quite well in this year’s ranking of the best value places for trade school students to get a bachelor’s degree.
 It came in at #7 on the list.
-SIUC is a fairly large public school situated in Carbondale, Illinois.
-It awarded 2,016 bachelor’s degrees in 2021-2022.
+SIUC is a public institution located in Carbondale, Illinois.
+The school has a fairly large population, and it awarded 2,016 bachelor’s degrees in 2021-2022.

 #8